Collision Repair FAQ

 • Warning lights are illuminated on the dashboard.

 These symptoms may signal hidden mechanical or structural damage.
-Continuing to drive under these conditions could worsen the damage and increase repair costs.
+Continuing to drive under these conditions could worsen the damage and affect repair costs.

 Safety Systems and Hidden Issues